tlswg/draft-deprecate-obsolete-kex/draft-ietf-tls-deprecate-obsolete-kex.md

 At a rough glance, the problems affecting FFDHE in TLS 1.2 are as follows:

-1. FFDHE suffers from interoperability problems because there is no mechanism for negotiating the group size, and some implementations only support small group sizes (see {{!RFC7919}}, Section 1).
+1. FFDHE suffers from interoperability problems because there is no mechanism for negotiating the group, and some implementations only support small group sizes (see {{!RFC7919}}, Section 1).

+2. FFDHE groups may have small subgroups, which enables several attacks
+{{subgroups}}.
+When presented with a custom, non-standardized FFDHE group, a handshaking client cannot practically verify that the group chosen by the server does not suffer from this problem.
+There is also no mechanism for such handshakes to fall back to other key exchange parameters that are acceptable to the client.
+Custom FFDHE groups are widespread (as a result of advice based on {{weak-dh}}).

-2. In practice, some operators use 1024-bit FFDHE groups since this is the maximum size that ensures wide support (see {{!RFC7919}}, Section 1).
+3. In practice, some operators use 1024-bit FFDHE groups since this is the maximum size that ensures wide support (see {{!RFC7919}}, Section 1).
 This size leaves only a small security margin vs. the current discrete log record, which stands at 795 bits {{DLOG795}}.

-3. Expanding on the previous point, just a handful of very large computations allow an attacker to cheaply decrypt a relatively large fraction of FFDHE traffic (namely, traffic encrypted using particular standardized groups) {{weak-dh}}.
+4. Expanding on the previous point, just a handful of very large computations allow an attacker to cheaply decrypt a relatively large fraction of FFDHE traffic (namely, traffic encrypted using particular standardized groups) {{weak-dh}}.

-4. When secrets are not fully ephemeral, FFDHE suffers from the {{Raccoon}} side channel attack.
+5. When secrets are not fully ephemeral, FFDHE suffers from the {{Raccoon}} side channel attack.
 (Note that FFDH is inherently vulnerable to the Raccoon attack unless constant-time mitigations are employed.)

-5. FFDHE groups may have small subgroups, which enables several attacks
-{{subgroups}}.

 The problems affecting RSA key exchange in TLS 1.2 are as follows: